Stage 2: Life Context | Alignment

 This research extends beyond work.
 Our friendships, romantic relationships, daily routines, and living environment all have values embedded in them.
 Every context we spend time in either reinforces or contradicts what we say we care about.

-Part 1: The alignment audit
+Part 1: Check alignment

 Take each dimension of self-knowledge from Stage 1 and cross-reference it with how you're actually living right now.